sagreenxyz/Milestone_Project2/README.md

 # Project Title

+## Deployment

+This project is deployed on Netlify at the following [Link](https://astonishing-profiterole-3abd38.netlify.app/).

 A template of README best practices to make your README simple to understand and easy to use.

 ## Table of Contents